-The graph below compares Zoetis' revenue and CEO and Other NEOs Compensation Actually Paid for the three fiscal years beginning with 2020.
+The graph below compares the CAP of the CEO and the Other NEOs, to Zoetis' revenue for the four fiscal years beginning with 2020.
 Revenue has steadily increased while the CEO and Other NEOs' CAP has varied by year.
 While revenue is a metric in Zoetis' AIP, the weight of equity-based LTI - which primarily reflect stock price and relative TSR - exceeds the weight of our annual incentive in the total compensation for executives.